 On 29 September 2014, the Council of the European Union adopted a directive for disclosure of non-financial and diversity information by certain large companies.
+We discussed an earlier version of the proposed directive in the April 2014 edition of this publication.
 The directive will apply to certain large EU companies - in the case of the "non-financial statement" requirements mentioned below, to "public interest entities" with over 500 employees.
-"Public interest entities" are companies, such as listed undertakings, banks, insurance companies or undertakings, that are of significant public relevance because of the nature of their business, their size or number of their employees.
+"Public interest entities" are companies, such as listed undertakings, banks, insurance companies or undertakings which are of significant public relevance because of the nature of their business, their size or number of their employees.